VincentTruong91/practiceproblems/README.md

 Nothing too crazy.

 More problems solved is not better in this case.
-Getting extremely good at the fundamentals is the most important aspect of programming - well, for individual practive, of course.
+Getting extremely good at the fundamentals is the most important aspect of programming - well, for individual practice, of course.